-Students who attend classes, meetings, or any academic or professional function on campus while intoxicated will be asked to leave by the professor or event sponsor.
+Students who attend classes, meetings, or any function hosted by VLS or any event funded by the SBA while intoxicated will be asked to leave by the professor or event sponsor.
 If the student resists, the professor or event organizer shall call the Associate Dean for Student Affairs or the local police at 763-7776 or 911.
 If the student is disruptive or violent, the Associate Dean or Campus Security will take the appropriate steps, including calling law enforcement for assistance.
-If the student is disruptive or violent, the incident will be investigated as a violation of the Code of Conduct and sanctions may be imposed.
+If the student is disruptive or violent, the Code of Conduct and sanctions may be imposed.

-IV.
+III.
 Alcohol on Campus